xverse-engine/XV3DGS-UEPlugin/README.md

 <img src="Media/image/FA1.png" width="800" />

-2. choose your gaussian model bp, add Add dependency the LocationVolume.
+2. choose your Gaussian model bp, and Add dependency to the LocationVolume.

 <img src="Media/image/FA2.png" width="800" />

-3. You can interactively transform this volume to Clip gaussian splatting model.
+3. You can interactively transform this volume to a clip Gaussian splatting model.

 <img src="Media/image/FA3.png" width="800" />

-Default state is not clipping, you can choose to kill particals inside or outside the LocationVolume.
+The default state is not clipping, you can choose to kill particles inside or outside the LocationVolume.

 <img src="Media/image/FA4.png" width="800" />